Xero Integration

 What data syncs between Plutio and Xero?

-The integration syncs invoices, payments, and contacts from Plutio to Xero.
+Through Zapier, you can sync invoices, payments, and contacts from Plutio to Xero.
 Data flows one-way to prevent conflicts.

 Invoice sync details